Azure/acr/docs/virtual-network/container-registry-vnet.md

 ### Virtual network deployment limitations

-* Only a **Premium** container registry can be deployed to a virtual network.
+* Only a **Premium** container registry can be configured with network access rules.
 For information about registry service tiers, see [Azure Container Registry SKUs](https://docs.microsoft.com/azure/container-registry/container-registry-skus).

-* The container registry and virtual network must be in the same Azure subscription and region.

-* Each registry supports up to 100 virtual network rules.
+* Each registry supports a maximum of 100 virtual network rules.

+## Grant access from an IP address range

+Alternatively, or in addition, configure a container registry to allow access from specific public internet IP address (IPv4) ranges.
+This configuration grants access to specific internet-based services and on-premises networks and blocks general internet traffic.

+Provide allowed internet address ranges using CIDR notation such as *16.17.18.0/24* or as individual IP addresses like *16.17.18.19*.

+IP network rules are only allowed for public internet IP addresses.
+IP address ranges reserved for private networks (as defined in RFC 1918) aren't allowed in IP rules.
+Private networks include addresses that start with 10.\*, 172.16.\* - 172.31.\*, and 192.168.\*.

+## Example: Access a container registry in a virtual network

-## Create a Docker-enabled virtual machine
+### Create a Docker-enabled virtual machine

-For this article, you will use a Docker-enabled Ubuntu virtual machine in a virtual network to access an Azure container registry.
+For this article, use a Docker-enabled Ubuntu virtual machine in a virtual network to access an Azure container registry.
 If you already have an Azure virtual machine, skip this first step to create the virtual machine.

 First, create a resource group to contain the virtual machine and virtual network.
 Create a resource group with [az group create](https://docs.microsoft.com/cli/azure/group#az_group_create).
 The following example creates a resource group named *myResourceGroup* in the *westcentralus* location: